Due Diligence for the Quality of the RIPE NCC Registration Data

 a.
 Proof of establishment/registration

 Normally, proof of establishment of a legal person can be registration with the national authorities (e.g., a recent extract from the Commercial Trade Register or equivalent document proving registration with the national authorities).
-When this is not available, another proof of establishment may be required (e.g., the law according to which the legal person was established).
+When this is not available, other proof of establishment may be required (e.g., the law according to which the legal person was established).

 The RIPE NCC reserves the right to check the validity of this documentation by requesting further documentation or additional information from third parties.

 A contract with either the RIPE NCC or a sponsoring LIR must be signed by an authorised representative of the legal person.
 In order to obtain a degree of certainty that the person that signs a contract is authorised to represent the legal person, they must indicate:

 - Their position in the structure of the legal person

 If there are doubts over the correctness of this information, the RIPE NCC will request proof of identity of the signing person.

 The RIPE NCC believes that the means of communication should not be affected by political discussions or disputes.
 This includes the provision of correctly registered Internet number resources.
 The RIPE NCC is committed to taking all lawful steps available to ensure that the RIPE NCC can provide undisrupted services to all members across its service region.
 The RIPE NCC will not take positions with regard to specific political disputes.

 The RIPE NCC as an association under Dutch Law has to comply with sanctions imposed by the Netherlands and the EU.

 The RIPE NCC follows developments regarding sanctions and reviews whether they restrict the provision of services to network operators in certain regions or from having a contractual relationship with them.
 Additionally, the RIPE NCC communicates with the Dutch authorities in order to clarify the details of imposed sanctions and its obligations.